Feystray/Mincraft-Server/README.md

-# How to use Your Android Phone as Router to Host a Minecraft Server
+# How to use Your Android Phone as Router to Host a Minecraft Server if you don't have wifi card

 ------